Jack Robinson (photographer): Stained glass career

 Back in Memphis Robinson pulled his life back together.
-He joined Alcoholics Anonymous, quit drinking, and began working for a local stained glass studio ran by Dan Oppenheimer, the Rainbow Studio.
+He joined Alcoholics Anonymous, quit drinking, and began working for a local stained glass studio run by Dan Oppenheimer, the Rainbow Studio.
 His primary work was in designing church windows, which can be seen today in churches across the American South.
 His most notable achievement in the stained glass field was winning the international competition for the design and fabrication of the stained glass windows in the Danny Thomas chapel at St. Jude Children's Research Hospital in Memphis.

 Legacy

 By the early 1970s Jack had established himself as one of the leading fashion and portrait photographers in the world.
 In 1974, Vogue unveiled a retrospective of "50 Years of Women in Vogue".
 Newsweek magazine covered the show and printed a two-page spread that featured six photographs: one by Richard Avedon, two by Irving Penn, one by George Hoyningen-Huene, one by Edward Steichen, and one by Jack Robinson.
 Robinson's work was clearly regarded as among the best of his contemporaries.
 In 2007, New York fashion magazine MAO MAG published an article entitled "Who was Jack Robinson?" in which they profiled Robinson and his career.
 They wrote:

 In his 17 year career, Jack Robinson was one of the editorial world's most accomplished photographers (in fact, one of Diana Vreeland's favorites) and had exclusive access to film actors, music stars, fashion designers, artists, sports figures, politicians, and socialites via his assignments for Vogue, The New York Times, and Life but his self exile from New York in 1973 and his determination never to talk about his prolific past continues to shroud his career in mystery.

 Today, Robinson is being recognized posthumously for his talent, and his work has been shown in galleries around the world including Staley-Wise Gallery in New York, Getty Gallery in London, and Bryant Gallery in New Orleans.